Do you spend countless hours asking internet search engines what the best workout routine is?

 I absolutely loved this no-nonsense style of training and still use many of the same strategies that I learned from it to this day in my workouts.

-With all of the information that is available to us via the internet, getting things done can become very difficult if you overindulge yourself with too much information about any given topic.
+With all of the information that is available to us via the internet, getting things done can become difficult if you don’t pick a plan and run with it.

 Instead of trying to find the perfect workout routine or the perfect way to do anything else for that matter, simply pick a proven strategy from a trusted source and go for it.